icopy-site/awesome/docs/awesome/awesome-transit.md

 - [Navitia.io](http://www.navitia.io/) - REST API for journey planning, stop schedules, isocrhons and lot more on US and EU.
 [Navitia](https://github.com/CanalTP/navitia) is the opensource engine behind the live API.
 - [CityBikes](http://api.citybik.es) - REST API for aggregated bikeshare data from around the world.
 Powered by [pyBikes](https://github.com/eskerda/pybikes).
 - [HAFAS](https://de.wikipedia.org/wiki/HAFAS) – Propriety public transport management software by [HaCon](https://www.hacon.de) ([list of endpoints](https://gist.github.com/derhuerst/2b7ed83bfa5f115125a5))

+#### Crowdsourced transit data
+- [Citylines.co](https://www.citylines.co) - A collaborative platform for mapping transit systems, with an emphasis on their historical evolution.
+The data can be downloaded as GeoJSON or CSV from [citylines.co/data](https://www.citylines.co/data).
+- [OpenStreetMap (OSM)](https://www.openstreetmap.org) - The collaborative platform for mapping the world, including transport, transit, and routing data.

 ### Software for Creating APIs